-The ability of focused ultrasound to heat tissue enables a range of non-invasive therapies, such as tumour ablation, for example, or relief of essential tremor.
-Another application under investigation is the use of ultrasound to induce mild hyperthermia (heating by no more than 6°C) and trigger drug release from thermosensitive liposomal carriers, enabling targeted drug delivery to tumours.
+The ability of focused ultrasound to heat tissue enables a range of non-invasive therapies, such as tumor ablation, for example, or relief of essential tremor.
+Another application under investigation is the use of ultrasound to induce mild hyperthermia (heating by no more than 6°C) and trigger drug release from thermosensitive liposomal carriers, enabling targeted drug delivery to tumors.

 February 7, 2019

 Here is a list of six key trends in ultrasound technology that Imaging Technology News (ITN) has seen at radiology and echocardiography conferences over the past two years.
 For hospitals looking at purchasing new imaging systems, this list will be helpful when comparing vendors.